HadiSeyed/Portfolio/README.md

 ## Computer Vision

-In DSCI 6050, Digital Image Analysis and Understanding, I did ...
+In DSCI 6050, Digital Image Analysis and Understanding, I did some works like Vectorization, Image Processing, Image Transformations, Image Warping, Image Stitcher, Image Classification, and Exploration of Modern Computer Vision.
+Here are some example outputs from my project are shown below.